Noritake: History

-By 1923, Nippon Toki was looking to streamline its paperwork using machines to handle large orders coming in from the United States, and was impressed by the Hollereth tabulating machines manufactured by the Computing-Tabulating-Recording Company (CTR).
+By 1923, Nippon Toki was looking to streamline its paperwork using machines to handle large orders coming in from the United States and was impressed by the Hollerith tabulating machines manufactured by the Computing-Tabulating-Recording Company (CTR).
 In May 1925, Morimura-Brothers entered into a sole agency agreement with CTR (which had been renamed IBM in 1924) to import the Hollerith machines into Japan.
 The first Hollerith tabulator in Japan was installed at Nippon Pottery in September 1925, making Noritake IBM's first customer in Japan.

 In 1939, Noritake started selling industrial grinding wheels based on its porcelain finishing technology.
 It now provides ceramic and diamond grinding and abrasive solutions for many industries.
 Other products currently manufactured by Noritake, also derived from its core tableware manufacturing technologies, include thick film circuit substrates, engineering ceramics, ceramic powder, and vacuum fluorescent displays, as well as heating furnaces and kilns, mixing technology, filtration systems, and cutting and grinding machines.

 Although consumers and collectors alike have called the tableware, "Noritake" (and/or simply, "Nippon") since the late 1920s, the Japanese parent company did not officially change its name to the Noritake Co., Limited until 1981.
 Evidently, since Noritake is the name of a place, the company was initially prohibited from registering the name as a trade name.

 The Noritake Garden in Nagoya features the production of its ceramics.